bingeli1212/nitrile-preview/doc/DOC-diagram.md

     node._ (1,2)
     node._ (3,4)

-By default, the name automatically assigned to the first node is 'a', and the second one 'b', the third one 'c', etc. The name will cycle through a-z, and then go back to being 'a' again.
+By default, the name automatically assigned to the first node is '0', and the second one '1', the third one '2', etc.

-There are four different ways user can influence how an ID will be constructed, the first of which is to instruct that the ID should cycle through a-z.
-The second one is to instruct that the ID should cycle through A-Z. The third method is to instruct that the ID should cycle through 0 through infinity.
+However, there are four different ways user can influence how an ID will be constructed, the first of which is to instruct that the ID should cycle through a-z.
+The second one is to instruct that the ID should cycle through A-Z. The third method is to instruct that the ID should cycle through a positive integer through infinity.
 The forth way is to instruct that a name be constructed with a fixed prefix and a number afterwards.

 To achieve this, the 'set' command should be used with a key of 'id' and value to a starting ID.
 See the 'set id' command for various ways of setting a starting ID.
-The following example the starting is set to 'node10', which is assigned to the first node.
-The second and thid node each is assigned an ID of 'node11' and 'node12'.
+In the following example the starting ID is set to be 'node10', which is itself assigned to the next node upon request.
+After the first assignment, the starting ID will be changed to 'node11' and 'node12', which will become the ID that gets assigned for the second and third auto ID assignment.

     set id node10
     node._ (5,6)